 Click on + Add First Question to insert a question type.

 1 Text Choice

 Text Choice is the most common chosen question type.
 You can ask almost everything with this type.
-It consist of a question and some preset answers out of which respondents can choose from.
+It consists of a question and some preset answers out of which respondents can choose from.

 Tip: Text Choice might be an easy choice, but don't use it throughout your entire survey because your respondents might get bored with the same view.
 Switch between question types to keep the survey interesting.
 The respondent will have to push different buttons to answer the questions which will keep him attentive and enthusiastic, which will lower your drop rate.

 You can make your Text Choice question multiple choice or a quiz question, you can set a minimum and maximum on the answers and so on.
-Learn how to use the Text Choice and its different options here.
+Learn how to use the Text Choice and its different options.

 2 Image Choice